napari/docs/docs/guides/rendering.md

 We would love to fix these problems.
-There are few related issues and conversations, but maybe the best way to track our progress is to follow [issue #5949](https://github.com/napari/napari/issues/5949) which aims enrich napari's handling of dimensions in general.
+There are few related issues and conversations, but maybe the best way to track our progress is to follow [issue #5949](https://github.com/napari/napari/issues/5949) which aims to enrich napari's handling of dimensions in general.

 ### Mapping from layer world to data coordinates